Envitia/maplink-docs/pages/support/install-and-upgrade.md

 ## Upgrading to MapLink 11.1 on Linux

 - MapLink Pro's build dependencies, [including the compilers and frameworks used to build the product](./platform-support.md#maplink-111-compilers), have been updated to ensure security and reliability and to facilitate future development.
-You will need to update your environment and application accordingly.
+You will need to update your environment and application accordingly. **Your application must be updated with the binaries included in the *redist64* folder of your MapLink Pro distribution package.**
 - MapLink Pro no longer includes 32-bit libraries.
 You will need to update your environment and application to a 64-bit architecture.
 - [Several older and rarely used SDKs have been archived](./sdk-support.md) and these are no longer available in the product.
 If you are using any of these libraries, please contact Envitia to discuss workarounds or other options.